0LNetworkCommunity/documentation/docs/guides/founder/migrate-to-v8.md

 #### Scenario 2: Second-Degree Connection
 **You're vouched by someone who was vouched by a root**

-This creates a two-hop path from root to you:
 - Root starts with 200,000 power
-- Your voucher receives 100,000 (one hop from root)
+- Your voucher receives 100,000 (one hop)
-- You receive 50,000 (two hops from root)
+- You receive 50,000 (two hops)
-- Your trust score: 50,000 ✗
-- Status: Below threshold, coins remain locked
+- Your trust score: **50,000✗** – below threshold, coins remain locked

 ```
 Root → Friend → You